Last Updated on January 9, 2023

 - Glorious branding might be too much for some

-Razer’s Naga Trinity is a mouse that tries to provide multiple choices when it comes to thumb button configurations and they do it very well.
+Razer’s Naga Trinity is a mouse that provides multiple choices when it comes to thumb button configurations and they do it very well.

 I’ve been able to mess around with this mouse and each configuration for a while and all three side plates feel superb.
 Razer did a great job getting the feel down for all three types of side plates.